Modern Languages and Literatures

 ARBC 212: Advanced Intermediate Arabic

 Students will continue to advance their knowledge of reading, writing and speaking basic Modern Literary Arabic as well as their understanding of the use of language in cultural context.
 Prerequisite: ARBC 210 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ISLM 212